johnbywater/quantdsl/README.md

 assert results.fair_value == 11250, results.fair_value
 ```

-The function body can be an if-else block, so that the expression returned depends upon the function call argument
+The call args of the function definition can be used in an if-else block, so that different expressions can be
-values.
+returned depending upon the function call argument values.

 Each call to a (non-inlined) function definition becomes a node on a dependency graph.
 Each call is internally
 memoised, so it is only called once with the same argument values, and the result of such a call is reused.